silvera/commandir/README.md

 Parameters can also be overridden by arguments or options, by setting the name of argument or option to the name of the parameter.
 The `greeting` parameter and option above illustrates this.

-### Arguments
-Arguments are required.

-### Options
-Options are optional by default.
-They can be made required by adding `required: true` to the option.
-A `shortName` can also be specified, which allows options to be invoked via flag syntax, e.g. `-g` instead of `--greeting`.

 ### Subcommands
 Commandir supports subcommands by adding a `commands` dictionary to any command.
 For example, we can add a `world` subcommand to the `hello` command from earlier: